OpenINF/docker-fisher/doc/glossary.md

 device in the virtual directory.
 On rebooting the system, one must still manually mount the devices again.
-This is usually fine for removable devices, such as USB memory sticks, but for more permanent devices, it would be nice if Linux could mount them for us automatically.
-Fortunately for us, Linux can do just that.
+This is usually fine for removable devices, such as USB memory sticks, but for more permanent devices, it would be nice if Linux automatically mounted them for us &mdash; fortunately for us &mdash; Linux can do just that.

 To remove a mounted drive from the virtual directory, use the [`umount`][] command